ggao33/Deep-Learning-and-Computer-Vision-A-Z-OpenCV-SSD-GANs/README.md

 Please don't struggle with the course installation yml file.
 It's too outdated.

 -------------------------------------------------------------------------------------------------
-Module 2: Object detection using SSD.
+Module 2: Funny_dog.mp4 is the input video for SSD neural network to detect human and a moving dog.

 env setup: Partial code might not be compatible with the most updated Anaconda packages.
-But it worked on an old version.
+But it worked fine on old version of Anaconda 3 1.6.8, python 3.6, pytorch 1.0.0, torchvision 0.2.1 and imageio 2.2.0.

 -------------------------------------------------------------------------------------------------